emqx/emqx-docs/en_US/faq/faq.md

 EMQX has [3 products](https://www.emqx.com/en/products/emqx) in total.
 The different products support different number of connections, features, services, etc.

-- EMQX Broker: EMQX open source version.
+- EMQX Broker: EMQX Open Source edition.
 It supports the popular IoT protocols MQTT, CoAP and LwM2M.
-- EMQX Enterprise: EMQX enterprise version.
+- EMQX Enterprise: EMQX Enterprise edition.
 It is based on the open source version, and adds data persistence (support Redis, MySQL, MongoDB or PostgreSQL), data bridge to Kafka, LoRaWAN support, EMQX monitoring, Kubernetes deployment etc. It supports 1 million concurrent MQTT connections.
 - EMQX Cloud: [EMQX Cloud](https://www.emqx.com/cloud) is an MQTT middleware for the IoT from EMQ.
 As the world's first fully managed MQTT 5.0 public cloud service, EMQX Cloud provides a one-stop O&M colocation and a unique isolated environment for MQTT services.
 In the era of Internet of Everything, EMQX Cloud can help you quickly build industry applications and easily realize the collection, transmission, computation and persistence of IoT data.

 ## What are EMQX's authentication options?